Odin-SMR/qsmr/Settings/q_fields.rst

    the structure are as follows.
 SOURCE: A string describing from where temperature a priori shall be taken.
 Handled options are 'WebApi' and 'MSIS90'.
 RETRIEVE: A boolean, flagging if temperature shall be retrieved or not.
-All fields below are ignore if RETRIEVE is false.
+All fields below are ignored if RETRIEVE is false.
 L2: A boolean, flagging if temperature is part of L2 data of the frequency mode.
 GRID:
    Retrieval grid to use for temperature.
-SI: A vector of length 5, with a priori standard deviation at 100, 10, 1, 0.1 and 0.01 hPa (roughly 16, 32, 48, 64 and 80 km).
+UNC: A vector of length 5, with a priori uncertainty (1 std dev)  at 100, 10, 1, 0.1 and 0.01 hPa (roughly 16, 32, 48, 64 and 80 km).
+CORRLEN: Correlation length, in meter, to use when creating Sx.